-- act in accordance with our safeguarding and child protection policies and the relevant Tameside Safeguarding Children Partnership Board's procedures. - ensure the DSL responds in line with the 'Sexting in schools and colleges: responding to incidents and safeguarding young people' guidance.
+- act in accordance with our Safeguarding and Child protection policy and the relevant Tameside Safeguarding Children Partnership Board's procedures. - ensure the DSL responds in line with the 'Sexting in schools and colleges: responding to incidents and safeguarding young people' guidance.